Important Skills for Dental Assistant Jobs

 Dental assistants are an important part of a dental practice and perform a variety of tasks, from assisting directly in patient care to office work.
 Dental assistants differ from dental hygienists in that the latter do much more unsupervised work with patients.

-Although dental assistants seldom work with patients unsupervised, they still must be knowledgeable about dental medicine, so as to be able to anticipate the sequence of tasks in complex dental procedures.
+Although dental assistants seldom work with patients unsupervised, they still must be knowledgeable about dental medicine to be able to anticipate the sequence of tasks in complex dental procedures.
 Dental assistants also must be able to take X-rays, blood pressure readings, and dental impressions, prepare dental materials, maintain equipment, and disinfect rooms and tools.

 All of these tasks require attention to detail, the ability to follow strict protocols, critical thinking skills, and good judgment.
-All dental assistants must also be able to recognize the signs of a dental emergency and are legally required to have current CPR certification.
+All dental assistants must also be able to recognize the signs of a dental emergency and may be required to have current CPR certification.

 A - C